-Seven years: the value of other.
+Seven Years: The value of other.

 The new church of Jewish believers in Acts saw tremendous things, but before it even spread from Jerusalem, there were problems.
 The reunification of disparate tribes was proving predictably tough.
 But in just a few verses we see how, being full of the spirit and wisdom, the pain of the past, and the problems of the present are transformed.
 Our brains are wired for division and hierarchy.
 But the gospel changes that forever.

-Seven years: the value of generosity.
+Seven Years: The value of generosity.

 Before bread was even a church, people connected with the idea of bread have been incredibly generous towards it.
 We want to continue that marker of generosity in everything we do.